-However, if you plan on going on with these in the heat of the summer, you find be left with uncomfortably sweaty feet as you can only expect the shoes to be so breathable.
-This isn’t quite reason enough to skip this model completely.
+However, if you plan on going on with these in the heat of the summer, you find to be left with uncomfortably sweaty feet as you can only expect the shoes to be so breathable.
+This isn’t quite reasoning enough to skip this model completely.
 Just be wary of high temps when you go to grab this pair.

-Overall the Firebrand II is an excellent hiking shoe, particularly for those that want the hefty feel and warmth of a hiking boot but don’t need/want the ankle protection.
+Overall the Firebrand II is an excellent hiking shoe, particularly for those that want the hefty feel and warmth of a hiking boot but don’t need/want ankle protection.
 These shoes seem to be able to go anywhere and everywhere, really acting as a testament to how experienced the folks at Oboz are at impeccable footwear design.